pybricks/pybricks-api/doc/api/start_pup.rst

 .. note::

-    - We welcome your questions, feedback and bug reports on our `support page`_.

     - **This is still in beta!
 Not everything may work as expected yet.**

-    - Main current bugs/limitations:
+    - We welcome your questions, feedback and bug reports on our `support page`_.

-       - Sensors/motors are detected automatically only once.
+    - For now, sensors/motors are detected automatically only once.
       So if you change the cables, you have to turn the hub off and on again.
       You can turn it off by holding down the button for about 5 seconds.

-       - On the BOOST Move Hub, ports C and D do not work yet.

-Installing Google Chrome 85
+Installing Google Chrome
 --------------------------------------

-Writing Pybricks programs requires a web browser with up-to-date web Bluetooth functionality.
+Writing Pybricks programs requires a web browser with web Bluetooth functionality.
 Currently, only Google Chrome supports this.
-You need at least version 85.

-Download Google Chrome 85 beta `from here`_.
+Download Google Chrome `from here`_.

-The official Chrome 85 release is scheduled for August 25th.
-For now you can install this beta on Windows, Mac, and Linux without affecting your existing browsers.

 .. toggle-header::
     :header: **Show/hide extra steps for Linux users**